-Here at Connex, we’ve always sought to tackle inequality within the social housing sector as we drive towards a fairer and more just society.
+Here at Connex, we’ve always sought to tackle inequality within the social affordable housing sector as we drive towards a fairer and more just society.
 As such, we’re very excited to be bringing together a panel of guest speakers to talk about the Ethnicity Pay Gap – an important conversation that doesn’t receive enough attention in mainstream discussions.
 The event is on November 19th, and you can get more details here.

 The ethnicity pay gap is not something unique to housing but the industry-wide implications have become very clear in recent years as more organisations have begun collecting salary data and reporting it transparently.
 These reports have shone a light on the inequality that persists, demonstrating that, in many cases, those from underrepresented backgrounds tend to be paid less than their colleagues without any fundamental differences between the work that is being done.
 This is not a state of affairs that can be ignored anymore.